Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

 \begin{quote} \textit{ ``Volunteers were instructed to annotate all words that they could not understand\dots A subset of 200 sentences was split into 20 sub-sets of 10 sentences, and each subset was annotated by a total of 20 volunteers.
 The remaining 9,000 sentences were split into 300 subsets of 30 sentences, each of which was annotated by a single volunteer.'' } \end{quote}

 The annotators were asked to identify any words for which they did not know the meaning.
-Each annotator has a different proficiency level and therefore will find different words more or less complex - giving rise to a varied dataset with different portions of the data reflecting differing complexity levels.
+Each annotator had a different proficiency level and therefore will find different words more or less complex - giving rise to a varied dataset with different portions of the data reflecting differing complexity levels.
 Further, each instance in the test set was annotated by 20 annotators, whereas each instance in the training set was annotated by a single annotator.
 For the test set, any word which was annotated as complex by at least one annotator was marked complex (even if the other 19 annotators disagreed).
-This is problematic as the make up of the test and training set do not reflect each other, making it hard for systems to do well on this task.
-Binary annotation of complexity infers an internal mental thresholding task on the annotator's judgment of complexity.
+This is problematic as the training data is not representative of the testing data, making it hard for supervised systems to do well on this task.
+Binary annotation of complexity requires an annotator to impose a subjective threshold on the level at which they transition from considering a word complex as opposed to simple.
 An annotator's background, education, etc. may affect where this threshold between complex and simple terms should be set.
 Further, it is likely that one annotator may find words difficult that another finds simple and vice-versa.
-Factors such as the annotator's native language, educational background, region, etc. all affect the type of words they are familiar with.
+Factors such as the annotator's native language, educational background, dialect, etc. all affect the type of words they are familiar with.
 In the case of the training data where 20 annotators have all annotated the same instance and any instance with at least one annotation is considered complex, it may be taken that the annotations represent some form of maximum complexity - i.e., that any word is above the lowest possible threshold of complexity.
 However, in the case of the test set where each word is annotated by a single annotator, the annotations are harder to interpret.
 Each instance is personal, reflecting only a single annotator's judgment.